ramon-rcp/tictactoe/README.md

 # Tic Tac Toe Game

 This is a simple Tic Tac Toe game built with React and TypeScript.
 The game allows two players to take turns marking the squares in a 3x3 grid with 'X' and 'O'.
-The first player to align three of their marks horizontally, vertically, or diagonally wins the game.[Play Game](https://ramon-rcp.github.io/tictactoe/)
+The first player to align three of their marks horizontally, vertically, or diagonally wins the game.
+[Play Game](https://ramon-rcp.github.io/tictactoe/)

 ## Getting Started